usnistgov/fipy/documentation/USAGE.rst

     $ python myScript.py

+The following plot shows the scaling behavior for multiple processors.
+We compare solution time vs number of Slurm_ tasks (available cores) for a `Method of Manufactured Solutions Allen-Cahn problem`_.

+.. plot:: documentation/pyplots/scaling.py

+   Scaling behavior of different solver packages

+A few things can be observed in this plot:

+- Both :ref:`PETSc` and :ref:`Trilinos` exhibit power law scaling, but the power is only about 0.7.
+At least one source of this poor scaling is that our "``...Grid...``" meshes parallelize by dividing the mesh into slabs, which leads to more communication overhead than more compact partitions.
+The "``...Gmsh...``" meshes partition more efficiently, but carry more overhead in other ways.
+We'll be making efforts to improve the partitioning of the "``...Grid...``" meshes in a future release.

+- :ref:`PETSc` and :ref:`Trilinos` have fairly comparable performance, but
+  lag :ref:`PySparse` by a considerable margin.
+The :ref:`SciPy` solvers are even worse.
+Some of this discrepancy may be because the different packages are not all doing the same thing.
+The meaning of the solution tolerance depends on the normalization it uses and it is not always obvious which of several possibilities a particular package employs.
+We will endeavor to normalize the normalizations in a future release.

+- There may be a *modest* benefit, *when using a large number of cpus*, to allow two to four :term:`OpenMP` threads per :term:`MPI` rank.
+See :ref:`THREADS_VS_RANKS` for caveats more information.

+These results are likely both problem and architecture dependent.
+You should develop an understanding of the scaling behavior of your own codes before doing "production" runs.

 To confirm that :term:`FiPy` is properly configured to solve in parallel, the easiest way to tell is to run one of the examples, e.g.,::